-Notes Many notes, e.g. Unit of Fishery, Definition of a sustainable fishery, Good data, are the same as for Glass eel fishing, above, and for brevity, are not repeated here.
-Benefits • Impact on the environment / other species is minimal
+Many notes, e.g. Unit of Fishery, good data, are the same as for glass eel fishing, above, and for brevity, are not repeated here.

-- Good fishery data enable effective fisheries management - Rationale Where yellow and silver eel fishing exists, we wish it to become and show itself to be responsible via the SEG standard - Targets & The amount (weight) and proportion (%) of yellow and silver eels caught from each certified and non-certified fisheries will be monitored.
-The proportion from certified fisheries increases from 0 % to 50% over the next 10 years (2023 to 2033) - Fishery authorities will develop increasing confidence in fishery data to make more reliable fisheries management decisions
+- Benefits Impact on the environment / other species is minimal Good fishery data enable effective fisheries management - Rationale Where yellow and silver eel fishing exists, we wish it to become and show itself to be responsible via the SEG standard - Targets & The amount (weight) and proportion (%) of yellow and silver eels caught from each certified and non-certified fisheries will be monitored.
+The proportion from certified fisheries increases from 0 % to 25% over the next 10 years (2023 to 2033) - Fishery authorities will develop increasing confidence in fishery data to make more reliable fisheries management decisions

-Criterion 3.1: Eel fishing is in a catchment that is meeting its escapement targets
+Criterion 3.1: Yellow eel fishing is from a responsible fishery